post-hum/Scala/README.md

 ## Pruning

-As of April 2022, the full scala blockchain file is about 130 GB.
+As of April 2022, the full Scala blockchain file is about 130 GB.
 One can store a pruned blockchain, which is about 45 GB.
 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in functionality to the full blockchain.
 To use a pruned blockchain, it is best to start the initial sync with `--prune-blockchain`.
 However, it is also possible